Subtyping: Examples

 If integer and real are both subtypes of Number, and an operator of comparison with an arbitrary Number is defined for both types, then values of either type can be passed to this function.
 However, the very possibility of implementing such an operator highly constrains the Number type (for example, one can't compare an integer with a complex number), and actually only comparing integers with integers, and reals with reals, makes sense.
 Rewriting this function so that it would only accept 'x' and 'y' of the same type requires bounded polymorphism.

+Subtyping enables a given type to be substituted for another type or abstraction.
+Subtyping is said to establish an is-a relationship between the subtype and some existing abstraction, either implicitly or explicitly, depending on language support.
+The relationship can be expressed explicitly via inheritance in languages that support inheritance as a subtyping mechanism.

+C++

+The following C++ code establishes an explicit inheritance relationship between classes B and A, where B is both a subclass and a subtype of A, and can be used as an A wherever a B is specified (via a reference, a pointer or the object itself).